Tortipouss/Tortipouss/README.md

 I'm an apprentice in computer science <br>
 - 🌱 I’m currently learning the internet of things
-- 🔭 I’m currently working on a brand new "CV" webiste.
+- 🔭 I’m currently working on a brand new "CV" website.
 - 💬 Ask me about anything related to the projects I made !
 - 👯 I’m looking to collaborate on any open source projects related to web or Android.
 - 📫 How to reach me: dev.pro.alex@protonmail.com (I speak french, english and italian)